dalong0514/readnotes/20200201读书笔记/2020082PHP-Objects-Patterns-PracticeR01.md

 }
 ```

 The output() method accepts a PersonWriter instance, and then passes an instance of the current class to its write() method.
-In this way, the Person class is nicely insulated from the implementation of the writer.Moving on to client code, if we need a writer to print name and age values for a Person object, we might go ahead and create a class in the usual way.
+In this way, the Person class is nicely insulated from the implementation of the writer.
+Moving on to client code, if we need a writer to print name and age values for a Person object, we might go ahead and create a class in the usual way.
 But it’s such a trivial implementation that we could equally create a class and pass it to Person at the same time:

 ```php
 // listing 04.100